 The Sun

 Negative thoughts (or a previous bad situation) preventing you enjoying a new phase of luck and contentment.

-Using the new found luck and resources to fuel ego rather than constructive aims.
+Using the new-found luck and resources to fuel ego rather than constructive aims.

 Astrologia

-Identity, self-expression, potential for growth in new directions through a strong vitality.
+Identity and self-expression.
+Potential for growth in new directions through a strong vitality.
 An inspiration to others.
 Can be arrogant and expect to be at the center of things.

+The Sun